FrostByteFreddy/Base-Frontend/README.md

 - **SCSS**: Modify `variables.scss` for global style changes.
 - **JavaScript**: Add or modify functionalities in the main JS file under the `js` directory.

+## Preview Your Changes

+If you're in the early stages of defining your project's styles, you can track your progress by opening preview.html.

 ## Contributing

 Feel free to contribute.
 Ensure to follow the established coding standards.